-Jungle Scout’s Opportunity Finder helps you discover profitable niche product ideas with ease.
-You’ll be able to search for high-demand and low-competition keywords to identify top niches on Amazon that fit your criteria using custom filters.
+Jungle Scout’s Opportunity Finder helps you easily discover profitable niche product ideas.
+Using custom filters, you can search for high-demand and low-competition keywords to identify top niches on Amazon that fit your criteria.

 Using Opportunity Finder

-Opportunity Finder helps you determine if you should pursue a specific niche based on the top 1 million user searches on Amazon each month.
+Opportunity Finder helps you determine if you should pursue a specific niche based on the top 1 million user searches on Amazon monthly.

 You can use these data points to discover new niche product opportunities and then use Extension or the Product Tracker to validate these ideas.